Life After a Felony Conviction

-So, if you’re like me, and have a felony on your record, you’re probably noticing that employers are not as willing to see you for interviews and work with you for decent jobs.
+So, if you’re like me, and have a felony conviction on your criminal record, you’re probably noticing (or have already noticed) that employers are not as willing to see you for interviews and work with you for chances at holding decent jobs.
 Half the time you can almost watch them as they review the application, see a note about your record and promptly mentally chuck it into the trash can.
 (Thankfully some states have made progress in this arena – read about Ban the Box here)

 Simply put – a criminal background can be a real *itch.